timescale/docs/use-timescale/compression/modify-compressed-data.md

 # Inserting into compressed chunks

-Prior to version 2.10, inserting into compressed chunks was blocked due to certain limitations of the system.
-In 2.10, those limitations were reduced and we enabled insertion into compressed chunk with limitations.
-We were not able to check unique constraints so if you had any such constraints, we denied the operation.
-Also, newly inserted data needed to be compressed together with the already compressed data (either by a running recompression policy or running the recompress_chunk procedure manually on the chunk).

-In version 2.11, we removed more limitation and implemented a way to insert into compressed chunks while enforcing unique constraints if any are present.
-The way we do this is by leveraging Postgres infrastructure and decompressing relevant data on the fly in order to check if the new data breaks unique checks.
-This means any such insert will decompress a (hopefully) limited amount of data necessary to do speculative insertion and block any inserts which would violate the constraints.
+In TimescaleDB&nbsp;2.11 and later, you can insert data into compressed chunks.
+This works even if the data you are inserting has unique constraints, and those constraints are preserved during the insert operation.
+This is done by using a PostgreSQL function that decompresses relevant data on the fly to check if the new data breaks unique checks.
+This means that any time you insert data into a compressed chunk, a small amount of data is decompressed to allow a speculative insertion, and block any inserts which could violate constraints.

+In TimescaleDB&nbsp;2.10, you can insert data into compressed chunks with some limitations.
+The primary limitation is that you can't insert data with unique constraints.
+Additionally, newly inserted data needs to be compressed at the same time as the data in the chunk, either by a running recompression policy, or by using `recompress_chunk` manually on the chunk.

+In TimescaleDB&nbsp;2.9 and earlier, you cannot insert data into compressed chunks.

 # Modifying compressed rows

-Also in 2.11, we now support running UPDATE/DELETE commands to modify existing rows in the compressed chunks.
-Similar to previously mentioned insert operation, we have to decompress the relevant data before we can run these modifications.
-The system will try to filter out data necessary to decompress such that we reduce the amount of decompression work we do.
-In some naive cases, such modification commands can end up decompressing a lot of data (e.g. `UPDATE metric SET value = 1`) due to the fact qualifiers are not present or they cannot be used to filter.
-General recommendation here is to use columns used in compression configuration for `segmentby` and `orderby` so that we can filter out as much data as possible before attempting to decompress and modify compressed rows.
+In TimescaleDB&nbsp;2.11 and later, you can also use `UPDATE` and `DELETE` commands to modify existing rows in compressed chunks.
+This works in a similar way to insert operations, where a small amount of data is decompressed to be able to run the modifications.
+The system attempts to only decompress data that is necessary, to reduce the amount decompression that is done, but in some cases the modification commands can end up decompressing a large amount of data.
+This often happens if there are no qualifiers, or if the qualifiers can't be used to filter.
+You can try and avoid this by using columns for `segmentby` and `orderby`, which allows as much data as possible to be filtered out before the decompression and modification operations.